varigence/docs/bimlflex/reference-documentation/SsisAutoAdjustBufferSize.md

 # Auto Adjust Buffer Size

-SSIS Auto Adjust Buffer Size configuration for supported SQL Server versions
+SSIS Auto Adjust Buffer Size configuration for supported SQL Server versions.

 Notes:
 * This setting is part of the `SSIS` settings category.
 * The default value for this setting is `true`.